Simulation of Active Soft Nets for Capture of Space Debris: Introduction

 Although most of the research field relies on fully passive nets, active control of the four corners has been proposed as an alternative method to further improve the success rate of capture.
 Explored strategies of active control include maximizing the net's area at contact \cite{ru2022capture}, considering multiple closing actions in case of initial failure \cite{zhao2019capture}, sub-optimal contact point \cite{zhao2020capture}, and dynamical assessment of the target position \cite{zhao2022dynamic}.
 Despite using active control, these studies still rely on a mother-ship to ballistically launch the net toward the target, and the control is solely used to perform small adjustments or to help the closing of the net around the debris after the contact is initiated.
+Conversely, we propose a mission approach in which the four satellites are much heavier and have more control authority, thus can be used without a close by mother spacecraft or a tether.

-In this work, we present a simulator that can reproduce the physical interaction between the net and the debris, as well as the self-contact of the net, and includes modules both for the close-loop control strategy and the effect of orbital dynamics.
+In this work, we present a simulator\footnote{\url{https://gitlab.com/}} that can reproduce the physical interaction between the net and the debris, as well as the self-contact of the net, and includes modules both for the closed-loop control strategy and the effect of orbital dynamics.
 Moreover, we showcase how the simulator can be used by implementing the case of the capture of Envisat \cite{louet1999envisat}.
 Envisat was a European Space Agency Earth-observing satellite launched in 2002, and after losing contact in 2012, it now remains inactive in orbit around Earth as a large piece of space debris.
 As one of the biggest debris present in LEO, it represents a particularly challenging milestone for the field of space debris removal \cite{estable2020capturing}.